-- a) The purpose of Clairvaux MacKillop College's Complaints and Appeals Policy is to provide a student or parent(s)/legal guardian with the opportunity to access procedures to facilitate the resolution of a dispute or complaint. - b) The internal complaints and appeals processes are conciliatory and non-legal a) Grievances brought by a student against another student will be dealt with under the College's Student Behaviour Support Plan.

-2. Complaints against other students

-3. Informal Complaints Resolution

-- a) In the first instance, Clairvaux MacKillop College requests there is an attempt to informally resolve the issue through mediation/informal resolution of the complaint. - b) Students should contact the Assistant Principal in the first instance to attempt mediation/informal resolution of the complaint. - c) If the matter cannot be resolved through mediation, the matter will be referred to the Principal and Clairvaux MacKillop College's internal formal complaints and appeals handling procedure will be followed.

-4. Formal Internal Complaints Handling and Appeals Process
+- a) The purpose of Clairvaux MacKillop College's Complaints and Appeals Policy is to provide a student or parent(s)/legal guardian with the opportunity to access procedures to facilitate the resolution of a dispute or complaint involving Clairvaux MacKillop College.
+The complaints dealt within the scope of this policy must be directly affected by the service, decision or action of the College and directly affect the student, parent or guardian. - b) The internal complaints and appeals processes are conciliatory and non-legal Complaints against other students - a) Grievances brought by a student against another student will be dealt with under the College's Student Behaviour Support Plan. - 3.
+Informal Complaints Resolution - a) In the first instance, Clairvaux MacKillop College requests there is an attempt to informally resolve the issue through mediation/informal resolution of the complaint. - b) Students should contact the Assistant Principal in the first instance to attempt mediation/informal resolution of the complaint. - c) If the matter cannot be resolved through mediation, the matter will be referred to the Principal and Clairvaux MacKillop College's internal formal complaints and appeals handling procedure will be followed. - 4.
+Formal Internal Complaints Handling and Appeals Process - a) The process of this grievance procedure is confidential and any complaints or appeals are a matter between the parties concerned and those directly involved in the complaints handling process.

-- a) The process of this grievance procedure is confidential and any complaints or appeals are a matter between the parties concerned and those directly involved in the complaints handling process. - b) The student must notify the school in writing of the nature and details of the complaint or appeal. - c) Written complaints or appeals are to be lodged with the Principal. - d) Where the internal complaints and appeals process is being accessed because the student has received notice by the school that the school intends to report him/her for unsatisfactory course attendance, unsatisfactory course progress or suspension or cancellation of enrolment, the student has 20 working days from the date of receipt of notification in which to lodge a written appeal. - e) Complaints and appeals processes are available to students at no cost. - f) Each complainant has the opportunity to present his/her case to the Principal. - g) Students and / or the School may be accompanied and assisted by a support person at all relevant meetings. - h) The formal grievance process will commence within 10 working days of lodgement of the complaint or appeal with the Principal. - i) For the duration of the internal complaints and appeals process the student's enrolment will be maintained, as required under the National Code of Practice for Providers of Education and Training to Overseas Students 2018 and the student must continue to attend classes.
+- b) The student must notify the school in writing of the nature and details of the complaint or appeal. - c) Written complaints or appeals are to be lodged with the Principal. - d) Where the internal complaints and appeals process is being accessed because the student has received notice by the school that the school intends to report him/her for unsatisfactory course attendance, unsatisfactory course progress or suspension or cancellation of enrolment, the student has 20 working days from the date of receipt of notification in which to lodge a written appeal. - e) Complaints and appeals processes are available to students at no cost. - f) Each complainant has the opportunity to present his/her case to the Principal. - g) Students and / or the School may be accompanied and assisted by a support person at all relevant meetings. - h) The formal internal complaints and appeals process will commence within 10 working days of lodgement of the complaint or appeal with the Principal and will be finalised as soon as practicable. - i) For the duration of the internal complaints and appeals process the student's enrolment will be maintained, as required under the National Code of Practice for Providers of Education and Training to Overseas Students 2018 and the student must continue to attend classes.